ejball/ArgsReading/docs/ArgsReading/ArgsReader/ReadOption.md

 ## Remarks

 If the option is found, the method returns the command-line argument after the option and both arguments are removed.
-If `ReadOption` is called with the same name, it will return `null`, unless the same option appears twice on the command line.
+If `ReadOption` is called again with the same name, it will return `null`, unless the same option appears twice on the command line.

 To support multiple names for the same option, use a vertical bar (`|`) to separate them, e.g. use `n|name` to support two different names for a module option.

-Single-character names use a single hyphen, e.g. `-n example`, and are matched case-sensitively.
-Longer names use a double hyphen, e.g. `--name example`, and are matched case-insensitively.
+Single-character names use a single hyphen, e.g. `-n example`.
+Longer names use a double hyphen, e.g. `--name example`.

 ## See Also